-Each reported item should be the aggregate of exposures to an individual counterparty or a group of linked counterparties.
-In the latter case, the aggregate should be reported as one exposure and shown in the name(s) of the principal counterparty(ies).
-For the definition of "group of linked counterparties", reference should be made to the completion instructions of the Return of Large Exposures (MA(BS)28).
-The full name of each counterparty or the principal counterparty in the case of a group of linked counterparted.
+Item reference Notes MA(BS)2A Notes MA(BS)1H Item Description made to the completion instructions of the Return of Large Exposures (MA(BS)28).
+The full name of each counterparty or the principal counterparty in the case of a group of linked counterparties should be reported.

-Hong Kong Monetary Authority October 2019
+Hong Kong Monetary Authority December 2021